 After receiving a Masters in Music at UW, Namkung worked for Northwest Airlines, who hired him because he spoke fluent Korean, Chinese, and Japanese.
 But in 1956, his love for photography caused him to leave Northwest to study photography and print making full time.
 His studies included apprenticeships, work in commercial studios, and a week-long workshop with Ansel Adams in 1958.
 Namkung was a member of the Seattle arts community and was close friends with artists George Tsutakawa, Mark Tobey, and Kenneth Callahan, among others.

 Namkung worked for 25 years as a medical photographer at the UW Medical Center, a job that gave him plenty of free time for his nature photography.
 The UW's Henry Art Gallery has held several solo exhibitions of Namkung's nature photographs (1966 and 1973).
 The Seattle Art Museum held its first Namkung show in 1978, and another in the summer of 2006 at the Seattle Asian Art Museum.
 Namkung's photos are in the collections of the Seattle Art Museum, the Oakland Museum, the San Francisco Museum of Modern Art, and the Henry Gallery.
-The Allen Center holds two photographs from the 2006 Seattle Art Museum exhibit on the 2nd and 4th floors.
+The Allen Center and Gates Center hold two photographs from the 2006 Seattle Art Museum exhibit: on the 2nd floor of the Allen Center and the 2nd floor of the Gates Center.
 Namkung brought the photos to the Allen Center himself in his VW Microbus.

 Johsel Namkung died in 2013 at the age of 94.